 In very rare circumstances and with advisor approval, students entering the Full-Time MSW Program who have not completed an approved statistics course will be expected to complete statistics in their second semester in the Program.
 Please note that this circumstance could delay your anticipated graduation date.
 To avoid this problem, we strongly recommend students complete statistics locally or at UW-Madison before starting Fall classes.

-In the Part-Time MSW Program, statistics must be taken no later than the summer prior to starting year three of the program.
+In the Part-Time MSW Program, statistics must be taken no later than the summer prior to starting year three of the program if entering the program as a Generalist (non-BSW).
 BSWs entering the Program with Advanced Standing should plan to take statistics in the summer before taking advanced courses in the Fall.

 Contact an advisor early to develop a plan for completing the statistics requirement while in the program.